 If the judge makes a child support order, you must be able to prove that there has been a "change in circumstances" since the last child support order.
 An attorney from our firm can help you gather the evidence you need to prepare a solid argument for your case.
-If you feel your child's needs have changed or if you have lost your job or suffered financial hardship, please contact a Corona family law attorney at Hanson, Gorian, Bradford & Hanich.
+If you feel your child's needs have changed or if you have lost your job or suffered financial hardship, please contact an attorney at Hanson, Gorian, Bradford & Hanich.

 Legal Options for Parents in CA

 Unless the judge signs a new court order, the existing child support amount that you are paying will not be changed.
 A verbal agreement with the other parent to change the amount of child support is not enough; it must also be put in writing and signed by a judge.
 The lawyers at our firm are familiar with the steps of the support modification process and can provide you with skilled legal guidance along the way.
 We will make sure that your rights are protected and that your child support order agreement is legally sound.

 Schedule a free consultation with a Corona child support lawyer today!